Last Updated: July 6, 2026

 In the Aquire Team Overview.mpp project the generic resources have been replaced with the project team.
 On Task 2, Alice replaced Ted.
 Ted is no longer overallocated, and Alice is less underutilized.

-The International Association of Project Managers writes that “The Gantt chart is named after American engineer and management consultant Henry L. Gantt, who used it to provide a visual picture of the Hoover Dam project so that everyone involved could see when the individual construction phases were scheduled to take place.”
+The International Association of Project Managers explains, "The Gantt chart is named after American engineer and management consultant Henry L. Gantt, who used it to provide a visual picture of the Hoover Dam project so that everyone involved could see when the individual construction phases were scheduled to take place."
+Even if Hoover Dam was not the first major project to use Gantt charts, it became one of the most famous examples of using visual schedules to organize thousands of workers, numerous activities, and highly complex logistics.

 (jump to the top of the page)